-THE SCHOOL STRONGLY DISAPPROVES OF VACATIONS PLANNED DURING SCHOOL TIME.
+THE SCHOOL STRONGLY DISAPPROVES OF VACATIONS PLANNED DURING

+SCHOOL TIME.
 Such interruptions may impact the student's performance, can affect future learning success, and may affect Honor Roll status.
-Parents must submit a note to the Principal explaining the reason for any foreseen absence.
+Parents must submit a note to the principal explaining the reason for any foreseen absence.
 Students should inform each teacher when they will be absent from school.
+Teachers need to be notified of dates that the child will be away.

 A family vacation is not an excused absence.
-The student is expected to make up all work.
+The student is expected to make up all the work.
 The responsibility of missed work is the obligation of the student.
-Students, in preparation for a planned absence, should bring all study materials home with them.
-Homework will be posted online.
+Students should bring all study materials home with them.
+Homework will be posted in

+Google Classroom or emailed home.
 Work will be due one day after the student's return.